Umuhan/space-Travellers/README.md

 # 📖 [Space-travelers] <a name="about-project"></a>

-In this project, we build a web application using real live data from the SpaceX API.
+**[Space-travelers]** In this project, we build a web application using real live data from the SpaceX API.
 The website allows users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

--Reactjs
+- Reactjs
--Redux
+- Redux
--JavaScript
+- JavaScript
--CSS
+- CSS
--Jest
+- Jest
--Linters
+- Linters

 <!-- Features -->

 ### Key Features <a name="key-features"></a>

-- **[Reserve and Cancel Rockets]]**
+- **[Reserve and Cancel Rockets]**
-- **[Join and Leave Missions]]**
+- **[Join and Leave Missions]**
 - **[Display reserved rockets and joined missions]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>